 The entire site will be divided into six portions, corresponding to six phases of residential development.
 Construction will be carried out in phases, starting from the northwestern portion and progressing towards the northeastern portion, followed by the southern portion.
-The population intake year for all six phases of the residential development is 2031.
+The construction of the Project will commence in 2027 and the planned population intake year for all six phases of the residential development is 2031.

 Fugitive dust could be generated during the construction of the Project as a result of construction activities like material handling, excavation, vehicles movement and erosion of unpaved area and stockpiles.
-The estimated total amount of construction and demolition (C&D) materials to be disposed off-site for the construction period is about 462,700 m3, of which 361,400 m3 would be inert C&D materials while 101,300 m3 would be non-inert C&D materials.
+No percussive piling works would be conducted.
+The estimated total amount of construction and demolition (C&D) materials to be disposed off-site for the construction period is about 461,900 m3, of which 360,800 m3 would be inert C&D materials while 101,100 m3 would be non-inert C&D materials.
 For details, please refer to Section 4.

-Dust generation could be effectively minimized by providing covers to dusty materials in order to prevent erosion, and dust could be suppressed by regular site watering.
-The highest number of dump trucks is expected to be around 25-50 per day, assuming 25 dump trucks shall be travelling on the haul road and 25 numbers will be stationary at various work phases for load/ unloading works.
-The speed of the trucks within site will be controlled to 10 kph to reduce air quality impact and for safe movement around the site.
-In addition, site hoarding shall be provided at the site boundary as a control measure.
-The potential air quality impact is anticipated to be short-term and with appropriate dust control measures as stipulated in the Air Pollution Control (Construction Dust) Regulation under the APCO, adverse air quality impact would not be expected.
+Dust generation could be controlled by providing covers to dusty materials in order to prevent erosion, and dust could be suppressed by regular site watering.
+The highest number of dump trucks is expected to be around 158 per day.
+The speed of the trucks within site will be controlled to 10 kph to control air quality impact and for safe movement around the site.
+In addition, site hoarding shall be provided at the Project site boundary as a control measure.
+Appropriate air quality control measures as stipulated in the Air Pollution Control (Construction Dust) Regulation under the APCO will be implemented.